ziadoz/arthur/README.md

 ```

 ## Todos
-- Upgrade to PHP 7.2 once XDebug is updated.
 - Copy over PHP INI files for FPM and CLI.
 - Use maps for role variables (e.g. `server.locale` to `server.locale`).
 - Extract packages into variables (e.g. `ruby.dependencies` and `ruby.packages`).